 The puppies arrived at Home for Life when they were six months old and were inseparable, Winter always following his more able brother as seen in this photo..
 Together they completed the Renaissance Program when 14 months old, and were on their way to becoming therapy dogs when Winter passed away on the eve of our spring brunch fundraising event in 2009.
 It was a shocking and devastating loss as he was supposed to walk in the dog parade a feature of all Home for Life events.
 I don’t know how I managed to explain to his poor Renaissance student that his dog had died; he had worked so hard for weeks to train Winter using hand signals and was supposed to walk with Winter, in the parade.
 We brought another dog for the student to walk with in the parade but it wasn’t the same.
 Shortly after the event, the student ran away from Boys’ Totem Town, and was still a fugitive when the session ended.
 I like to think if Winter hadn’t died the kid would not have run away because he was so proud of the progress he and Winter had made with training and was looking forward to graduating from the program.

-If you would like to sponsor Flurry, please click here.
+If you would like to sponsor Flurry, please click one of the buttons below.